Omnichannel icon

 Step 2: Request customer input

-After you've determined if they are a returning customer, query your loyalty system database using the shopperEmail and check their loyalty program status.
+After you have determined if they are a returning customer, query your loyalty system database using the shopperEmail and check their loyalty program status.
 Next, present a relevant message in your UI:

 • If they are not a member of your loyalty program, this message should ask them to register.